The Pharmakos – The Ancient Greek Scapegoat

 The Scapegoats, by David Shanahan.

-“Scapegoating”, back in ancient Greece, usually occurred when times were extremely tough, such as during periods of famine, drought, or plague, when they feared for their survival.
+“Scapegoating”, back in ancient Greece usually occurred when times were extremely tough, such as during periods of famine, drought, or plague, when they feared for their survival.

-Ideally, and what is usually suggested in ancient Greek tales, is that a person of high standing, or high importance, such as a king or ruler, should be the one to be sacrificed, in order to avert total catastrophe.
+Ideally and what is usually suggested in ancient Greek tales, is that a person of high standing, or high importance, such as a king or ruler should be the one to be sacrificed in order to avert total catastrophe.

-Before the sacrificial ceremony, these unfortunates would be treated, at the expense of the public, as kings, or queens; they would be decked out in fine clothes, fed on only gourmet dishes, figs, barley cakes and cheese being the choice of the day.
+They would be decked out in fine clothes, fed on only gourmet dishes, figs, barley cakes and cheese being the choice of the day.

-The rituals varied, in some places the scapegoat, the pharmakos, was simply exiled from the city, whilst in others, they were known to be stoned to death, burned, or thrown off a cliff.
+The rituals varied, in some places the scapegoat, the pharmakos, was simply exiled from the city, whilst in others they were known to be stoned to death, burned, or thrown off a cliff.

 Historians argue about what actually happened during the sacrificing of scapegoats, some state no one was actually executed whilst others were of the opinion of “anything goes”.

-It’s been stated, that in Colophon, a city in Ionia, an ancient Greek settlement on the western coast of Anatolia, the pharmakos were chased around the town, whilst being whipped with fig branches, before being hurled from a cliff to drown, their bodies were then retrieved, burned and the ashes thrown into the sea, or over the land, to act as a fertilizer.
+It’s been stated that in Colophon, a city in Ionia, an ancient Greek settlement on the western coast of Anatolia, the pharmakos were chased around the town whilst being whipped with fig branches before being hurled from a cliff to drown.

 The Thargelia